-The July 2016 issue (vol.10, no.2), now available, contains the following feature articles:
+The July 2017 issue (vol.11, no.2), is a special 'Freud and Parsifal' issue containing the following feature articles:

 plus reviews of: